-A search engine, like Google, aspires to offer the best experience and the most relevant search result to their users.
+A search engine, like Google, aspires to offer the best experience and the most relevant search result to its users.

 If Google does not provide that information, they have failed in their responsibilities.

 Google rewards websites that are organised and up to date, by placing website listings at a higher rank on search engine result pages (SERPs).

 - The website is easy to navigate on all devices.